 This penetrative feeding style damages the plant by draining its sap and transmits bacterial and fungal infections.
 Heavy infestations can kill a plant.

-Spray these bad garden bugs off your plants with water or swab off with alcohol on a paper towel or tissue.
+For mealy bug control: Spray these white insects off your plants with water or swab off with alcohol on a paper towel or tissue.

 Spider mites are garden pests that give gardeners serious headaches.
-They cannot perform anything harmful when they are working as a single unit but when they start to attack your garden as a colony, the plant that they choose to infest on will die off in no time.
+They cannot perform anything harmful when they are working as a single unit but when they start to attack your garden as a colony the spider mite damage to the plant that they choose to infest will be catastrophic.

 Adult snails have coiled shells on their backs and are 1 to 1.5 inches long.
 Slugs are without shells and are 1/8 to 1 inch long.
 Most slugs and snails are dark or light gray, tan, green, or black; some have darker spots or patterns.

 Both slugs and snails eat soft, succulent plant tissue and rasp large holes in foliage, stems, fruit, and bulbs.
-They can completely demolish seedlings and severely damage young shoots and plants.
+A slug infestation can completely demolish seedlings and severely damage young shoots and plants.
 Handpick these slow but deadly garden killers and crush.

-These mini cockroach-like interlopers invariably end up inside the lovely garden roses you bring inside your home.
-Stop them by trapping on sight and then crushing.
+These mini cockroach-like interlopers - commonly known as the pincher bug - invariably end up inside the lovely garden roses you bring inside your home.
+To get rid of earwigs naturally, trap the bugs on sight and crush.